raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### Installation - firmware update
 Network boot functionality is included in the 2020-02-13 Raspbian Buster release.
 However, for advanced boot modes it's normally best to use the latest stable software.
 ```
-# Install the rpi-eeprom update package
+# Update the rpi-eeprom update package
 sudo apt update
 sudo apt upgrade

 # Select the stable bootloader release series.
+The default is 'critical' which is only updated
+# for major bugs, security fixes or hardware compatibility changes.
-Network boot is not enabled in the default bootloader.
+# Network boot is not enabled in the default bootloader.
 # As root:-
 echo FIRMWARE_RELEASE_STATUS="stable" > /etc/default/rpi-eeprom-update
 ```